Earl Norem

-Earl H. Norem (April 17, 1923 – June 19, 2015), who signed his work simply Norem, was an American artist primarily known for his painted covers for men's-adventure magazines published by Martin Goodman's Magazine Management Company and for Goodman's line of black-and-white comics magazines affiliated with his Marvel Comics division.
+Earl H. Norem (April 17, 1923/24 – June 19, 2015), who signed his work simply Norem, was an American artist primarily known for his painted covers for men's-adventure magazines published by Martin Goodman's Magazine Management Company and for Goodman's line of black-and-white comics magazines affiliated with his Marvel Comics division.
 Over his long career, Norem also illustrated covers for novels and gaming books, as well as movie posters, baseball programs, and trading cards.

 Early life

-Norem was born on April 17, 1923.
+Norem was born on April 17, 1923 or 1924.
 He saw military action in World War II with the 85th Regiment of the 10th Mountain Division.
 He trained in Colorado and Texas, and fought the Germans in the Northern Apennine Mountains of Italy.
 By age 20, Norem was a squad leader and staff sergeant who in the Italian Campaign fought alongside famed skier Torger Tokle, whom he had seen ski jumping at Bear Mountain, New York, when Norem was 12.
 After Tokle was killed in action on March 3, 1945, Norem was one of the men assigned to retrieve his body from the mountain.
 Norem himself later was wounded going into the Po Valley, ending his military stint.

 Upon returning to the US, Norem embarked on an illustration career.